Home

 Breathe that in: take three slow deep breathes real-izing that MLK, fellow ICE observers, Gandhi, Nicole Renee, Alex Pretti, George Floyd, Abraham, Abe Lincoln, John Lewis, Sitting Bull, Frances Perkins, Jesus, Muhammad and your deceased loved ones all breathed those same air molecules.

-If you were the organizers for the action, gather to review what happened, what worked and make plans for the next time.
-And, instead of talking about 'what was wrong' (which can lead folks to feeling embarrassed about an idea they had that didn't work out), identify what was missing, then you're closer to finding improvements for next time.
-Consider getting copies of "GETTING TO YES - Negotiating Agreement Without Giving In" where e.g. it talks about focusing energy on finding solutions, instead of focusing on people: separate the people from the problem.
+Celebrate your successes and learn from them, make plans for the next time.
+Instead of talking about 'what was wrong' (which can lead folks to feeling embarrassed about an idea they had if it didn't work out), instead identify what was missing, then you're closer to finding improvements for next time.

-Close with a song, have a collaborative game (clickable examples: Elbow Tag and the popular PVC game) and give everyone a chance to check out with just a few words (more heart, less thought).
+Close with a song, play a collaborative game (clickable examples: Elbow Tag and the popular PVC game) and give everyone a chance to check out with just a few words (more heart, less thought).